 The remaining alcohol that does not get metabolized will leave the body through urine, saliva, or sweat.

 Harmful Effects of Drinking

-Some of the immediate harmful effects that an individual who has consumed too much alcohol can notice include1:
+Immediate harmful effects that an individual who has consumed too much alcohol can notice include:

 - Slurred speech